About the Life Course Data Initiative

 Life Course Dataset

-The Life Course Dataset involves safe linking of the existing PLIDA to a selection of ACT datasets, University of Adelaide BetterStart’s Better Evidence Better Outcomes Linked Data, state and territory births registry data, and Commonwealth childcare data.
+The Life Course Dataset involves safe linking of the existing PLIDA to a selection of ACT datasets, Adelaide University BetterStart’s Better Evidence Better Outcomes Linked Data, state and territory births registry data, and Commonwealth childcare data.

-The Life Course Dataset enables analysis of experiences over the life course, with access to data by approved researchers commencing as it becomes available from March 2025.
+The dataset became available to researchers of approved LCDI projects from March 2025, supporting analysis of experiences over the life course.
 It is accessible to researchers working on LCDI research projects with approval from relevant data custodians, and where required, ethics committees.

 For more information, refer to Life Course Dataset and developments.